dliutyi/YuDiMath/INSTRUCTIONS.md

 ## Key Concepts

 ### Frame/Viewport System
-- Each frame is a **viewport** - a rectangular region that is snapped to the background coordinate system
+- Each frame is a **viewport** - a rectangular region that is snapped to the background coordinate system (or parent frame's coordinate system for nested frames)
 - Each frame has its own **width and height** (defined by the rectangle bounds drawn by the user)
 - Each frame has its own **independent coordinate grid** based on its base vectors (i and j)
   - The frame's grid lines follow the directions of the base vectors
   - The frame's grid spacing is based on the base vector magnitudes
-  - The frame's origin is positioned at a specific point in the background coordinate system
+  - The frame's origin is positioned at a specific point in the parent coordinate system (background or parent frame)
-- The frame's coordinate system is transformed relative to the background coordinate system
+- The frame's coordinate system is transformed relative to its parent coordinate system
-  - Objects drawn in frame coordinates are transformed to background coordinates for display
+  - Objects drawn in frame coordinates are transformed to parent coordinates for display
+  - For nested frames, transformations are composed (child frame coordinates → parent frame coordinates → background coordinates)
+- **Nested Frame Support (Russian Doll Pattern)**:
+  - Frames can be nested recursively - a frame can contain child frames within it
+  - Each nested frame has its own base vectors, functions, vectors, and can contain further nested frames
+  - Nested frames are positioned and transformed relative to their parent frame's coordinate system
+  - The nesting depth is unlimited - frames can be nested as deeply as needed
+  - When a nested frame is selected, its corresponding Python code appears in the code panel
+  - Each frame maintains its own independent state (base vectors, functions, vectors, nested frames)
-- Multiple frames can exist simultaneously, each with completely independent coordinate systems
+- Multiple frames can exist simultaneously at the same nesting level, each with completely independent coordinate systems
 - When a frame is selected, its corresponding Python code appears in the code panel

 ### Coordinate Modes